-The IRS appeals function has the mission of attempting to resolve tax disputes between taxpayers and the IRS by negotiated settlement discussions rather than litigation.
+The IRS appeals process function has the mission of attempting to resolve tax disputes between taxpayers and the IRS by negotiated settlement discussions rather than litigation.
 Since tax litigation is very expensive, the IRS appeals process is a very useful tool to help resolve tax disputes.
 Today, in our society, using means other than litigation has caught on in the form of mediation and arbitration.

 The ability to utilize the IRS appeals function, as demonstrated by Facebook’s failed attempt to gain access to the appeals group and ended up going to court just to have the right to go to IRS appeals, can sometimes be a tricky process.
 I have used the IRS appeals process many times to try to avoid tax liens, for collection and exam issues, and penalty abatement cases.
 If you desire, the appeal can be heard in person, or over the phone.